'I Don't Believe This Is Happening': 911 Call Reveals Chaos After Delta Fuel Dump

 Further scrutiny raised questions about how the crew handled the incident.

-Typically, landing planes need to meet certain weight requirements which means that in emergency situations — when an aircraft is carrying a nearly full fuel load — pilots are required to release thousands of gallons to avoid crashing.
+Typically, landing planes need to meet certain weight requirements, which means that in emergency situations — when an aircraft is carrying a nearly full fuel load — pilots are required to release thousands of gallons to avoid crashing.

-"It's not that it's impossible [to land with the heavier weight], but you'd have to land at a lower descent rate," Ed Coleman, department chair for safety science at Embry-Riddle Aeronautical University told NPR.
+"It's not that it's impossible [to land with the heavier weight], but you'd have to land at a lower descent rate," Ed Coleman, department chair for safety science at Embry-Riddle Aeronautical University, told NPR.

 Coleman said it's highly unusual for airlines to resort to fuel dumping.
 Out of thousands of flights each month, "I maybe hear about one a month."